Planning a new public register to help prevent excessive indebtedness

 - provide an easier method of follow-up and control for the public bodies that supervise the market

 The Positive credit register will be launched in spring 2024.
-The effective date of the legal act that will control the Positive credit register is 1 August 2022.
+The act on the register entered into force on 1 August 2022.

 The register is implemented in two stages